mobile-michel/liquid-render/src/single/frontmatter.md

 ---
 title: Frontmatter datas
 description: An example with the render tag and some datas declared in the frontmatter of this file.
-date: 2024-01-02
+date: 2024-01-06
 items:
-  - title: Balls get inside
+  title: Balls get inside
   content: With a lot of pressure
   author: Barbara Streisand
 ---
 **output**
-{% render 'components/card' for items as item %}
+{% render 'components/card' with items as item %}

 **input**
 {% raw %}
-{% render 'components/card' for items as item %}
+{% render 'components/card' with items as item %}
 {% endraw %}

 **card.liquid**